Coresets for Estimating Means and Mean Square Error with Limited Greedy Samples: DISCUSSION AND CONCLUSIONS

-In this paper, we introduced a new scalable, and theoretically-sound algorithm for a constrained optimization problem which can be applied to social network graphs, coreset construction, and on many other applications.
-The algorithm proposed in this work is simple to implement, reliably provide data summarization (choosing reference points) at a fraction of the cost of running algorithms such as shortest path on graphs on the full dataset (the whole graph).
-We provided theoretical guarantees on the convergence of the proposed algorithm and validated its efficiency empirically on some real and synthetic datasets.
-Our work also opens up the notion of optimizing over cost-of-placement data that can be a useful in settings where all data that contribute towards the performance also contribute towards expenses.
-This is the case in speech recognition, recommender systems, online advertising or dataset size reduction.
+In this paper, we introduced a scalable, and theoretically-sound algorithm for minimizing the estimation error of the expected value of a function over entire graph.
+Our proposed method can be applied to semi-supervised classification in graph neural networks (GCNs), social network graphs, point clouds, and on many other applications where a similarity metric between data points can be defined.
+We provided theoretical guarantees on the convergence of the estimated mean and validated its efficiency empirically on real and synthetic datasets.
+Our work also opens up the notion of optimizing when there is a non-uniform cost of sampling, and provides a simple parameter for the trade off between accuracy and cost.